26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 20. Le Terme di Caracalla – Baths of Caracalla

 The baths of Caracalla were built by order of Marcus Aurelius Antoninus Augustus (Emperor Caracalla) in 212-216 AD.
 They were thermal complexes built with marble and the walls covered with art.
-A large complex, you can still explore some remaining mosaics.
-When visiting during Summer, it’s possible to catch an open-air opera from here.

 Address: Viale delle Terme di Caracalla, 00153 Roma RM